project-jedi/jcl/jcl/docs/Readme.txt

       Supported Tools

-    * Delphi version 5, 6, 7, 2005/Win32
+    * Delphi version 5, 6, 7, 2005, 2006
-    * C++Builder version 5 & 6
+    * C++Builder version 5 & 6, 2006
     * Kylix 3

 Notes:

     * Not every unit supports all tools.
 Look out for *.exc files in the tool-specific lib/ subdirectories for a list of units excluded from compilation.
     * Kylix 3/C++ installation is broken; the installer will fail when it attempts to build the packages.
-Since the dreaded file open/save dialog Kylix bug is haunting me again (wasn't it considered to be defeated as of Kernel 2.4.21?), I am at present not investigating this further.
+Since the dreaded file open/save dialog Kylix bug is haunting us again (wasn't it considered to be defeated as of Kernel 2.4.21?), we are at present not investigating this further.
-    * *Free Pascal* <http://www.freepascal.org/> (FP) support is in the pipeline; this relates to the FP code branch currently under development (1.9.x - we will not support FP versions 1.0.x).
+    * *Free Pascal* <http://www.freepascal.org/> (FP) support has not been updated for this release; most units from source/common should work with FP 2.0, as tests with a 2.0 beta (1.9.8) indicated, but this has not been verified.
+Note that there are no plans to support FP versions from the 1.0 branch.
-      Expect a JCL release providing FP support soon after this branch has got stable.

       JCL Distribution content